twitwi/deck.browsercast.js/README.md

 Browsercast extension for deck.js.
 It replays an audio soundtrack synchronized with a deck.js slide deck.

-See an example "[a introduction to software carpentry](swcarpentry.github.io/slideshows/introducing-software-carpentry/)" and also [the demo repository](https://github.com/twitwi/deck.browsercast.js-demo).
+See for example "[Introducing Software Carpentry](swcarpentry.github.io/slideshows/introducing-software-carpentry/)" or [the demo repository](https://github.com/twitwi/deck.browsercast.js-demo).

 ## Playing an existing browsercast presentation